Maryam-Haghani/NEFFy/README.md

     neff --file=alignment.fasta --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
   As output, it will print the final MSA length, depth and Neff to the console, based on the given options.

-For more details, please refer to the [neff documentation](https://maryam-haghani.github.io/Neffy/neff_computation.html).
+For more details, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).

 ### 2. MSA File Conversion
 The MSA file conversion allows you to convert MSA files between different supported formats. <br/>
-All you need is to use the _converter_ program and specify the input and output files with their formats, and the tool will perform the conversion accordingly.
+All you need is to use the `converter` program and specify the input and output files with their formats, and the tool will perform the conversion accordingly.

 #### Flags:
 The code accepts the following command-line flags: